mayuropensource/PuffinBASIC/README.md

 Source code consists of multiple lines.

-Each line starts with an integer line number.
+Each line starts with an optional integer line number.
 The line number is followed by one or more statements and ends with an optional comment.
 Multiple statements in a line can be separated by colon (':').